thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

   - Guess at length: 3 hours notes, 3 hours for exercises, and 4 hours for the project.
 10 total hours

 - Unit 7: Fitting Curves.
 Polynomial regression, b splines, and Gaussian Processes.
 Also: how all those relate on a continuum, and discussion on where Neural Networks lie on that continuum.
-  - Guess at length: 3 hours nots, 1 hour for exercises, and 4 hours for the project.
+  - Guess at length: 3 hours notes, 1 hour for exercises, and 4 hours for the project.
 8 total hours

 - Unit 8: Bayesian Additive Regression Trees (BART).
 A bayesianification of random forests.
-I cover probabilistic decison trees, explain teh concept of random forests, and then jump into practical examples
+I cover probabilistic decison trees, explain random forests conceptually, and then jump into practical examples
   - Guess at length: 8 hours total

+- [Not ready] Unit 9: Neural Networks.
+Really three units: neural network from scratch in python, neural network built with PyTorch, and playing with a baby Large Language model.
+I'd like to cover how dropout, CNN, and transformers can be thought of as priors on a nerual network, but I might not be able to fit it in.

-- [Not ready] Unit 9: Causal Inference and GLMs.
+- [Not ready] Unit i: Causal Inference and GLMs.
+This is a stand alone unit.
+I'll use this to introduce students who are already familiar tiwht linear regression to jump into the most useful parts of bayesian causal modeling as quickly as possible.
+The

-- [Not ready] Unit 10: The Multi-Layer Perceptron.
-Introduces MLPs as a speedy approximation of a guassian process.

-- [Not ready] Unit 11: Priors and neural networks.
-Introduces dropout, CNN, and transformers as priors.

-- maybe I just have us play with one of those mini LLMs google published recently?

-- [Not ready] Unit 12: Unsuprevised learning.
+- [Not ready] Unit 10: Unsuprevised learning.
 PCA and UMAP?
+This doesn't have anything to do with bayesian statistics, or causal inference, but these are useful tools and ideas.
   - Guess at length: ? total hours